Karyopharm Therapeutics Inc. (KPTI) Stock: A SWOT Analysis

 KPTI) stock’s latest price update

-Karyopharm Therapeutics Inc. (NASDAQ: KPTI)’s stock price has decreased by -6.90 compared to its previous closing price of 3.48.
-Despite this, the company has seen a loss of -6.90% in its stock price over the last five trading days.
+Karyopharm Therapeutics Inc. (NASDAQ: KPTI)’s stock price has increased by 11.68 compared to its previous closing price of 3.51.
+However, the company has seen a gain of 20.99% in its stock price over the last five trading days.

 KPTI’s Market Performance

-Karyopharm Therapeutics Inc. (KPTI) has experienced a -6.90% fall in stock performance for the past week, with a 1.25% rise in the past month, and a 9.09% rise in the past quarter.
-The volatility ratio for the week is 6.96%, and the volatility levels for the past 30 days are at 6.48% for KPTI.
-The simple moving average for the last 20 days is 0.57% for KPTI stock, with a simple moving average of -26.62% for the last 200 days.
+KPTI’s stock has risen by 20.99% in the past week, with a monthly rise of 29.80% and a quarterly rise of 58.06%.
+The volatility ratio for the week is 8.57% while the volatility levels for the last 30 days are 7.33% for Karyopharm Therapeutics Inc. The simple moving average for the last 20 days is 19.17% for KPTI stock, with a simple moving average of -9.81% for the last 200 days.

 Analysts’ Opinion of KPTI